coteyka1209/coreutils-ios6/README.md

 rm coreutils-ios6.tar.gz
 chmod +x *
 ```

+### Step 11: Check the new version
+You're all set!
+Check your new coreutils version by running `ls --version`

 ---
 ## Additional info
 Be aware, that I mostly wrote all this using Gemini, and not myself.